CNET logo Why You Can Trust CNET

 Before signing a contract with a solar installer, you should consider whether solar panels are the right choice for you and your home.
 Here are some installation factors to consider:

 Is your roof right for solar?
-The age, shape, size and slope of your roof impacts how efficiently a solar panel system generates energy.
+The age, shape, size and slope of your roof impact how efficiently a solar panel system generates energy.
 The Department of Energy says solar panels will generate the most electricity on roofs with a slope of between 15 and 40 degrees.
 Older roofs or roofs in need of repairs should be maintained or replaced before solar installation occurs.

 Are solar panels allowed in your neighborhood?
 In Colorado, homeowners' associations aren't allowed to ban solar panels.
 However, your homeowners' association or neighborhood may have requirements or approval processes that you should consider before signing a contract.